 Truth be told, many rap artist provide examples of Flanderization.
 In fact, they're so many examples you would need a separate page to describe them all.

 Ozzy Osbourne gets this a lot from the press.
 For example, from the way people talk, you'd think he bites the heads off bats all the time.
-In truth, he only did such a thing once (completely by accident!) and went to the hospital for a rabies shot immediately after.
+In truth, he only did such a thing once (completely by accident!note A fan threw it on stage, and Ozzy assumed it was a rubber prop (because what sort of deranged person would carry around a real bat?) and decided it would be funny to bite the head off; he was shocked when it turned out to be a real bat and bit him back.) and went to the hospital for a rabies shot immediately after.

 Pantera.
 When they hit the mainstream with Cowboys From Hell in 1990, they had a then-unique "street tough" attitude but had no problem getting into some pretty emotional/sensitive topics with their music.
 Starting around Far Beyond Driven, however, their "toughness" was heavily Flanderized with many songs revolving around Phil's over-inflated ego, and (with a couple exceptions) the band shed all traces of angst and sensitivity.

 Queen is another example of fan-Flanderization.
 Due to the publicity surrounding Freddie Mercury's bout with AIDS, many now assume their classic songs are about his illness and/or bout with homosexuality.
 Freddie was actually bisexual, and he wasn't diagnosed with AIDS until after the release of A Kind Of Magic (the band's third-to-last official album before his death).

 Freddie himself has been Flanderized by his tribute acts; he had so many different looks down the years yet what does every tribute singer focus on?
 Yep, THAT yellow jacket.

 Red Hot Chili Peppers had success with ballads, and then did so many that they inevitably became bland and predictable.